Boris Pash

-Boris Theodore Pash (born Boris Fedorovich Pashkovsky, Russian: Борис Фёдорович Пашковский; 20 June 1900 – 11 May 1995) was a United States Army military intelligence officer.
+Boris Theodore Pash (20 June 1900 – 11 May 1995; born Boris Fyodorovich Pashkovsky) was a United States Army military intelligence officer.
 He commanded the Alsos Mission during World War II and retired with the rank of colonel.

 Early life

 Boris Fedorovich Pashkovsky was born in San Francisco, California, on 20 June 1900.
-His father was Reverend Theodore Pashkovsky (would become Most Reverend Metropolitan Theophilus from 1934 to 1950), a Russian Orthodox priest who had been sent to California by the Church in 1894.
-His father was recalled to Russia in 1906, and the entire family returned to Russia in 1912.
-His mother was Serbian American—Ella Dabovich—sister of Sebastian Dabovich.
+His father was Reverend Theodore Pashkovsky (who would become Most Reverend Metropolitan Theophilus from 1934 to 1950), a Russian Orthodox priest and later archbishop who had been sent to California by the Church in 1894.
+His mother was Serbian American Ella Dabovich, niece of Sebastian Dabovich, a monk who also lived in America and was canonized in September 2015 as an Orthodox saint.
+Father Sebastian officiated at their wedding on 9 November, 1897.

+One of Boris´s earliest memories was of the 1906 San Francisco earthquake.

+His father was recalled to Russia in 1906, and the entire family returned to Russia in 1913.

-In 1916-1917, both father and son joined the ranks of the Russian army as it fought against Germany and the Austro-Hungarian Empire in World War I: Theodore – as a military chaplain, and 16-year-old Boris – as an artillery private.
-During the Russian Revolution, he served in the White navy in the Black Sea from 1918 to 1920 against the Bolsheviks.
-Because he could speak English, he served as a translator in meetings with the British.
-For his services he was awarded the Cross of St. George.
+In 1916–1917, both father and son joined the ranks of the Russian army as it fought against Germany and the Austro-Hungarian Empire in World War I: Theodore – as a military chaplain, and 16-year-old Boris – as an artillery private to the 52nd Infantry Division.
+During the Russian Revolution, the family fled to Simferopol, Crimea, where Boris worked for the YMCA.
+By February 1920, Boris joined the White navy in the Black Sea and served on the navy cruiser General Kornilov.
+Boris saw action against the Bolsheviks at sea, and in March 1920, he was awarded the Cross of St. George, fourth class.

 On 1 July 1920, he married Lydia Vladimirovna Ivanova, and chose to return to the United States when the Bolshevik consolidation of power became apparent.
 He was able to secure employment with the YMCA in Berlin, where his son Edgar Constantine Boris Pashkovsky was born on 14 June 1921.

 Upon returning to the United States with his family in 1923, he attended Springfield College, in Springfield, Massachusetts, where he graduated with a Bachelor of Physical Education.
 It was during this time that he changed the family name from Pashkovsky to Pash.

-Pash taught at Hollywood High School in Los Angeles from 1924 until 1940.
+Pash taught and coached baseball at Hollywood High School in Los Angeles from 1924 until 1940, where students included Lana Turner, Judy Garland, and Mickey Rooney.
 During this time he continued his education, receiving a Master of Science in Education from the University of Southern California in 1939.
 He also joined the United States Army Reserve, and was assigned to the Infantry Intelligence Branch.
 As part of his training, he qualified for certification by the Federal Bureau of Investigation.